 What IS nice is when one of my older kids wants to go out to a friend’s backyard to play and I can send them and ask me to text from there, instead of coordinating with the other parent in advance.
 It allows them a little more independence and lets them take responsibility.
 I love giving them that freedom and am planning to push them to take advantage of it more in the next few months.
 It’s a great learning opportunity!

 Overall, I honestly LOVE that they’re really not motivated to just sit on their devices.
 Instead, they use them for functional, useful purposes and put them away.
 They become tools instead of entertainment.

 Best age for a Gabb phone or watch

-While this varies a lot by child and by community, my guess is late elementary to early middle school would be the perfect age for a lot of kids.
+While this varies a lot by child and by community, my guess is late elementary to early middle school would be the perfect age for a lot of kids to get a Gabb Phone or Gabb Watch.
 That’s the time when they’re getting old enough to start playing in the neighborhood on their own a bit.
 This allows them to take charge of their friendships a bit more.

 It also allows them to connect with parents after sports, activities, etc. for coordinating timing.
 I love that they can let me know if they want to stay longer somewhere or if a team activity is happening!